railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

   A lead represents a prospect (potential customer) or a future sales opportunity.
 A lead usually is not qualified and not assigned to a sales person for follow-up.
 Example: a business card, a database of potential customers.
 Opportunity
   A sales opportunity represents a potential contract.
-Each opportunity must be followed up by a salesperson spending time to make a quotation or cancel the opportunity.
+Each opportunity has to be followed up by a salesperson spending time to make a quotation or cancel the opportunity.

 OpenERP Customer & Supplier Relationship management helps you boost the pre-sales activities of managing leads and opportunities.